Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Illustration of formalism: Scattering amplitude calculations

 \subsection{Nucleon interactions in curved spacetime}

+It is quite well known that relativistic theories of nucleons interacting with mesons are very useful for explaining a wide range of nuclear phenomena, most notably the single-particle energy levels, nuclear charge densities and elastic proton-nucleus scattering observables at intermediate energies \cite{walecka1986relativistic, wallace1987relativistic, reinhard1989relativistic}.

-We consider a scalar theory description of nucleons \cite{dick2007scalar}.
+We consider a scalar theory description of nucleons \cite{dick2007scalar, kraus1992renormalization} for the sake of mathematical simplicity.
 Nucleon interactions involve the strong nuclear force.
-These interactions are known as hadronic interactions, and involved particles in these interactions are called hadrons.
-In the scalar model, the hadronic interaction is effected by the exchange of scalar mesons between nucleons.
+These interactions are known as hadronic interactions, and the involved particles in these interactions are called hadrons.
+In the scalar model, the hadronic interaction is affected by the exchange of scalar mesons between nucleons.
 More fundamentally, hadronic interactions are mediated by gluons, which are exchanged by the quark constituents of the hadrons.
-Thus the nucleon-meson model is seen to be an effective field theory that replaces the fundamental quark-gluon interaction with the simpler effective nucleon-meson interaction.
+Thus, the nucleon-meson model is seen to be an effective field theory that replaces the fundamental quark-gluon interaction with the simpler effective nucleon-meson interaction.

 The simplest description of the interaction is written as a product of three fields $\phi_{A}(x), \ \phi_{B}(x)$ and $\phi_{C}(x)$ and coupling constants $g_{AAC}$ and $g_{ABC}$.
 The interaction Lagrangian density (in Euclidean formalism) is given by